 With the economy in the shape that it has been for the past few years, getting a job has been tough.
 If one's background is in Human Services, the challenge is even greater.
-Unless, of course, are somewhat you enterprising.
+Unless, of course, you are somewhat enterprising.